Huerte/Gitomation/Inspirational_Quote.md

 ### "Truth is like the sun.
 You can shut it out for a time, but it ain't going away." - Elvis Presley
 ### "Watch what you say, and whatever you say, practice it." - Soyen Shaku
 ### "The hardest arithmetic to master is that which enables us to count our blessings." - Eric Hoffer
+### "The important thing is not what one is born with but what use one makes of that equipment." - Alfred Adler